Warmdriver/Warmdriver/README.md

 Will be infact a warmdrive after all!
 Long Journey
 - 👀 I’m interested in Girls!
 Lol,My first
 - Priority and formost is to Complete all the TODOS Lists I set myself on every repository that I make or contribute to...
-- 🌱 I’m currently learning ...
-Online CMRS and online storefronts.
+- 🌱 longtime Learner and been on Github and never left, this time around I am  committed on going them milestones To get the achievement (s).
+That i have proposed to merge with my mundane tasks we call life! .
 - 💞️ I’m looking to collaborate on ...
-Any of them to arrays that I mentioned and see if it for me or not
+First and foremost, with my kids, have been absent a few days, and therefore, aside from lon hours of studying Github course along with freecodecamp certificate program and w3c structure code school I have to also commitand collaborate with
+- as well.
+One of my biggest achievements today is getting hired Looking forward I making ends meet by putting in hardwork and whatever helps I havetod in order to make it happen
 - 📫 How to reach me ...email:warpdriver@gmail.com
-- ❤️  founder & supporting contributors that Advocate A great Moral of Conduct
+- ❤️ https://wwww.Github.com & https://www.freecodecamp.com. founders & supporters much love to you all!

-- letting me be part of this awesome open source environment know as Github.com!
+   For allowing me in these, awesome open source environments!
 <!---
 Warmdriver/Warmdriver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.